 Resource: Urban Bus Services in Developing Countries and Countries in Transition

-Consideration: Tonga’s bus industry is fairly uncoordinated though they have an association.
-NextBus is better suited to a developed industry with better developed infrastructure such as roads, bus stops, etc. Perhaps begin with something like Fiji’s where buses are registered based on a certain route and a timetable so as to deliver safe and reliable service to the public.
+Consideration: Tonga’s bus industry is fairly uncoordinated, although they do have an association.
+NextBus is better suited to a developed industry with better developed infrastructure such as roads, bus stops, etc. Perhaps Tonga could begin with something like Fiji’s system, where buses are registered for a certain route and a timetable and deliver a reliable service to the public.
 There is an opportunity to look at establishing a national bus company prior to adopting NextBus based on the appropriateness of the transport infrastructure and consumer awareness.

-Enact a safe bicycle passing law for drivers passing cyclists or pedestrians:
+Enact a safe bicycle passing law for drivers passing cyclists or pedestrians.

 A minimum passing distance law sends a signal that pedestrians and bikers have the right to be on the road, and that it is the responsibility of drivers to avoid hitting them.
 Of course, the law is only effective if police actively enforce it.
 One study found that in a state with such a law, while violations were plentiful, enforcement was rare.

-Resource: League of American Bicyclists--Model Safe Passing Law
+Resource: League of American Bicyclists – Model Safe Passing Law

 Resource: Public Policies for Pedestrian and Bicyclist Safety and Mobility

-Consideration: Existing legislations provide for the safety of every users of the road, including pedestrians.
-Current width of roads would not permit allocating a particular lane for bicycles, buses etc other than the footpaths for pedestrians.
+Consideration: Existing legislation provides for the safety of every user of the road, including pedestrians.
+The current width of roads do not permit allocating a particular lane for bicycles, buses, etc. other than the footpaths for pedestrians.

-Send a mechanic to HEV/EV maintenance training in Japan or New Zealand:
+Send a mechanic to HEV/EV maintenance training in Japan or New Zealand.

 This facilitates the adoption of both HEVs and EVs.
-Toyota operates a training program in Japan specifically for foreign nationals, and MITO is developing a similar technical program in New Zealand.
-Scholarships could be available through Toyota, MITO, or JICA to make this a low-cost option to ensure that Tonga has the technical capacity to repair and maintain new vehicle technologies.
+Toyota operates a training programme in Japan specifically for foreign nationals, and MITO is developing a similar technical programme in New Zealand.
+Scholarships could be available through Toyota, MITO or JICA to make this a low-cost option to ensure that Tonga has the technical capacity to repair and maintain new vehicle technologies.

 Resource: Toyota Tajimi Service Center